-As far as we are aware there has never been any air monitoring around the well either except for the reporting by the operator of the amount of gas produced annually.
-It is not known whether these reports are based on estimated or actual volumes, and they are not verified by the EA.
+To our knowledge, there has never been any air monitoring around the well either, except for the reporting by the operator of the amount of gas produced annually, which they reported as nil.
+It is not known whether these reports are based on estimated or actual volumes, and they are not verified by the EA (links here and here).

 We commissioned H2Ogeo to provide a baseline water quality report for ground and surface waters in the vicinity of the Brockham Oil Well.
 A total of five sampling locations were identified consisting of three groundwater wells and two surface water points.
 A total of nine water samples were collected over two events and sent under appropriate chain of custody to an accredited laboratory for analysis.
 Quality Control procedures were used with the laboratory to provide assurance that the results were accurate and good quality data was obtained.
-The field and laboratory results indicated some chemical differences between major ions in surface and groundwater and did not detect any hydrocarbons or methane gases above the limits of detection.
+The field and laboratory results indicated some chemical differences between major ions in surface and groundwater, but they did not identify any hydrocarbons or methane gases above the limits of detection.
+(Link to report)